Ä¢¹½ÊÓÆµ

 Occupations and Workforce

-35.47% of the workforce is employed in the armed forces, making the military a huge focus of life in Kirtland Air Force Base.
-Even though it is a military town, the civilian sector still plays an important role in the local economy.
-The Finance and Public Service industries respectively employ 23.49% and 17.08% of the civilian workforce.
+The armed forces are a huge part of the life in Kirtland Air Force Base, employing 35.47% of the workforce.
+While it is a military town, the civilian sector still plays an important role in the local economy, where the Finance and Public Service industries employ 23.49% and 17.08% of the civilian workforce, respectively.

 Setting & Lifestyle